-Fire extinguishers are located on each floor in each campus building.
+Fire extinguishers are located in each apartment.
 Use a portable fire extinguisher only if you have been trained to do so.
 Irresponsible use of a fire extinguisher can create a dangerous situation for other residents and could result in damage to personal property.